w3c/openscreenprotocol/templates/discovery.md

 # Latency of device discovery / device removal

-Data on the latency of discovering a new display device added to the network, or discovering that a display device was disconnected from the network.
+Data on the latency of discovering a new presentation display added to the network, or discovering that a display was disconnected from the network.

 # Network and power efficiency